aravgoyal/message-board/README.md

 ### Run the Application

-4. Run the Flask application in terminal: python app.py
+4. Run the Flask application in terminal
 5. Navigate to given address.